Jun-Dai/public-static-void-main/README.md

 * Fork this application.
 * Clone it to your local machine.
 * Download IntelliJ (30-day evaluation).
-* Open this application (IntelliJ can open the pom.xml).
+* Open this application (IntelliJ can open the pom.xml as a project).
-* Run the class App.
+* Run the class App (in IntelliJ).
 * Run the tests in `LiveDealsTest`.
 * Finish the test `testDealsAreOrderedByPrice()`.
 * Submit your changes back to GitHub (to your fork).